 Proud of its old traditions, stunning natural landscapes and social norms that make every minute of human interaction pleasant, Japan is a great holiday choice for anyone who is tired with the dominating, commonplace Western order of things.
 If you are looking for a place that will enchant you with long-forgotten etiquette, fabulous ceremonies and rich culture, the land of cherry blossom is the place!

-Below we have put together a guide for first-time travelers that can’t wait to experience something new.
+Below we have put together a guide for first-time travellers that can’t wait to experience something new.
 To complete your knowledge with more inside- info, don't forget to visit a Japan travel guide.

 Do embrace the culture

 If there is one thing you need to be aware of before travelling to Japan, be aware that etiquette is still prevalent there.
 Visitors often feel bewildered at when finding out, that their natural charm, big smiles or simple politeness don't do the job, as it would in any other European country.
 Japan is famous for its old, or as some might say, a bit arcane set of rules and conventions that are fixed for certain situations.